kmccoy3/notes/README.md

-website.com: query       - Search only in the website query 2017..2018         - Search in the date range filetype:pdf query       - Search just for file type
+website.com: query       - Search only in the website query 2017..2018         - Search in the date range filetype:pdf query       - Search just for file type AND / OR                 - Search for results related to both or just one term -exclude                 - Exclude results with phrase homemade * recipes       - Replace * with any word before:2020              - Search for results before date after:2020               - Search for results after date
 ```